raghukul01/Spectral-Graph-Theory/Pratyush_Singh/log.md

   * Prime Numbers(code is submitted)
   * Assignment 3 (code is uploaded)
   * Wilson theorum proof in latex
   * Code for prob 1 final assignment
+  * Algo given for final assignment problem 2 done
     note: since input format was not provided I have submitted code which assumes that adjacancy matrix is already provided